 Justice Department Charges Chinese Hackers In Bid To Curtail Cyber-Theft

-The Justice Department announced charges Thursday against two hackers suspected of working on the orders of the Chinese government as part an alleged yearslong campaign by China's spy services to target U.S. intellectual property.
+The Justice Department announced charges Thursday against two alleged hackers suspected of working on the orders of the Chinese government as part what the U.S. alleges is a long-running effort to steal American intellectual property.

 The charges were part of a broader move by the Trump administration to push back against what U.S. officials describe as China's relentless drive to steal American business secrets.

-The two men, Zhu Hua and Zhang Shilong, are part of a "hacking group" known as Advanced Persistent Threat 10, according to the charges, working for a company called Huaying Haitai and in association with the Chinese Ministry of State Security.
+The two men, Zhu Hua and Zhang Shilong, are part of a "hacking group" known as Advanced Persistent Threat 10, according to an indictment unsealed in the Southern District of New York.

+The two men allegedly were working for a company called Huaying Haitai and in association with China's main intelligence agency, the Ministry of State Security.

 The men are charged with conspiracy to commit computer intrusions, conspiracy to commit wire fraud and aggravated identity theft.